chriseal/pnc_virtual_wallet_parse/README.md

-# Parse PNC.com monthly statements for Tax Preparation
+# Aggregate PNC.com monthly statements for Tax Preparation

 PNC.com does not currently allow you to export a csv of all transaction data for the year.
 For traditional accounts, it allows a month-by-month csv download; for virtual wallets, it only gives access to PDF monthly statements, which are difficult to copy/paste.
 This is what I did to prepare my taxes for 2017.